5yutan5/setup-poetry-env/README.md

 # setup-poetry-env

-This action allows to setup Python and Poetry, installing dependencies, and caching dependencies and Poetry installation all at once.
+This action allows to setup Python/Poetry, installing dependencies, and caching dependencies and Poetry installation all at once.
 You can simplify the troublesome poetry setup.
 Also this action wraps around